trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 ### How can I view real time traffic ?

-Select Dashboards -\> Real Time Network
+Select Dashboards -\> Real Time Traffic
-Traffic

 ### How can I view the top hosts by usage ?